Culture of Palestine: Music

 Other traditional Palestinian song styles include zajal, Bein Al-dawai, Al-Rozana, Zarif – Al-Toul, Al-Maijana, Sahja/Saamir and Zaghareed.

 Over three decades, the Palestinian National Music and Dance Troupe (El Funoun) and Mohsen Subhi have reinterpreted and rearranged traditional wedding songs such as Mish'al (1986), Marj Ibn 'Amer (1989) and Zaghareed (1997).

+Theater

+Palestinian theater resembles other Arab theaters, but differs significantly because of the history of the area and its people.
+It came about with difficulty and was initially focused inward, but has since grown into a distinct cultural practice.
+Marie Elias, in the Interactive Encyclopedia of the Palestine Question, recognizes three different stages.
+Palestinian theater started in the "context of a cultural renaissance" across the Levant and particularly in the 1920s, with productions based on Arab texts or translated European plays.
+A second period a "rebirth" occurred in the late 1960s, and after the Six-Day War of 1967 "a clear, but uncoordinated, desire was expressed, both within Palestine and abroad, to develop theater with a Palestinian identity", according to Elias.
+A notable group from that period is the Balalin Theater Troupe, which had started in 1970 as the Theater Family troupe.
+A third period started in 1993, after the Oslo Agreement, which saw a professionalization in the West Bank, though developments in the Gaza Strip were much more difficult.

 Architecture

 Traditional Palestinian architecture covers a vast historical time frame and a number of different styles and influences over the ages.
 The urban architecture of Palestine prior to 1850 was relatively sophisticated.
 While it belonged to greater geographical and cultural context of the Levant and the Arab world, it constituted a distinct tradition, "significantly different from the traditions of Syria, Lebanon or Egypt."
 Nonetheless, the Palestinian townhouse shared in the same basic conceptions regarding the arrangement of living space and apartment types commonly seen throughout the Eastern Mediterranean.
 The rich diversity and underlying unity of the architectural culture of this wider region stretching from the Balkans to North Africa was a function of the exchange fostered by the caravans of the trade routes, and the extension of Ottoman rule over most of this area, beginning in the early 16th century through until the end of World War I.